|

 They might hurt a child and see it happen while they’re doing it and then, actually I write it many times, if we can in any way prevent a pedophile or a map or a person who is attracted to children, even heterosexuals or homosexuals who feel attracted to children, if we can prevent them to act out we save two lives.
 It’s not only the life of the child.
 What would happen with a person who has done this?
 How can he live with himself?
 What would society do?
 So that’s important to me.

-Meg: Right, and it’s important to us too here at The Prevention Project and as a program created by an abuse survivor, we believe just as well that we are creating hope for two lives.
+MEG: Right, and it’s important to us too here at The Prevention Project and as a program created by an abuse survivor, we believe just as well that we are creating hope for two lives.
 We’re creating prevention for children who may be at risk to be harmed, and then we are also creating hope for people who are at risk to harm children.

 And I know that we’ve spent a lot of time on this podcast talking about our program that treats maps or people who are minor-attracted who don’t want to offend against children, but we also treat a variety of other people who are at risk for creating victims.
 Adult victims or child victims because we do believe that that life matters as well, the life of the person who is struggling.